Master of Arts in Medical Sciences Admission Requirements

 - Additional required prerequisites for success include:

-- Two semesters of general biology with a lab OR two semesters of anatomy and physiology with a lab.
+- 2 semesters of general biology with a lab OR two semesters of anatomy and physiology with a lab.

-- One semester of organic chemistry with a residential lab (two semesters recommended)
+- 1 semester of organic chemistry with a residential lab (2 semesters recommended)

-- Two semesters of general chemistry with a lab
+- 2 semesters of general chemistry with a lab

 If you are sending in a preliminary transcript for acceptance, you must: